ashe848/Friendly-Gatekeeper/README.md

 Our script will create a sandbox and run Flux in it (assuming that `Flux.app` is inside your Applications folder).
 Also tested with `Stickies` and `Telegram`.

-After 5 seconds, it will report on the files that Flux have opened during it's start-up stage, as well as the internet connections it has opened.
+The current proof of concept implementation will let the application run for 5 seconds, then report on the files that the application has opened during this start-up stage, as well as the internet connections it has opened.